SUBMISSIONS

 ✬ Please send your work to: submissions@aprosexia.org

-✬ Because APROSEXIA LIT is published as a complete digital issue that follows specific layout and graphic design, contributors' work is archived indefinitely—as long as the issue can be maintained online.
+✬ Because APROSEXIA LIT is published as a complete digital issue that follows specific layout and graphic design, contributors' work is archived indefinitely—so long as the issue can be maintained online.

 DISCLAIMER